How Much Does a Business VoIP System Cost in 2025?

 If you’re a small business, you might overwhelm yourself with the features you don’t need.
 If deep call routing capabilities are important, this is the VoIP service you need.

-Intermedia Cloud PBX and VoIPIntermedia is one of the best VoIP services for small and mid-sized businesses that use an excellent feature set that has one of the best uptime in the entire list.
+From $27.99/user/month Intermedia is one of the best VoIP services for small and mid-sized businesses that use an excellent feature set that has one of the best uptime in the entire list.
 They back this uptime guarantee with a service level agreement, which supports their rich features and flexible setup.

 What we enjoy with their services are their add-on features.
 Except for a software phone and a 911 emergency option, they provide similar services as the competition.
 This gives them a competitive edge over more than half of the functions in this list.